 Kobalt, a music publisher, found 900,000 distinct income sources for one hit song.
 That’s a lot of potential money available for performing artists and songwriters!

-Not only that, there’s actually a lot of royalties just sitting out there unclaimed.
+Not only that, but there’s also actually a lot of royalties just sitting out there unclaimed.
 Because of technology in an evolving industry like music, Berklee College of Music found in a 2015 report that anywhere from 20% – 50% of music payments do not make it to their rightful owners.

 It’s been referred to as the black box of royalties.
 This is unpaid money (reportedly in the billions) that has not been properly distributed to artists due to faulty metadata or poor communication between services and organizations responsible for tracking and reporting these types of things.